r00t-3xp10it/redpill/README.md

 <br />

-     This cmdlet belongs to the structure of venom v1.0.17.8 as a post-exploitation module. venom amsi evasion agents automatically uploads this CmdLet to %TMP% directory to be easily accessible in our reverse tcp shell ( shell ).
+     This cmdlet belongs to the structure of venom v1.0.17.8 as a post-exploitation module. venom amsi evasion agents automatically uploads this CmdLet to %TMP% directory to be easily accessible in our reverse tcp shell ( shell prompt ).

 <br />

 <i>To List All Parameters Available, execute in powershell prompt:</i>

-     PS C:\> .\redpill.ps1 -Help Parameters
+     .\redpill.ps1 -Help Parameters

 <br />